-When it comes to cosmetic dentistry, getting veneers is by far the best, most affordable option to get your smile looking bright and healthy.
+When it comes to getting a bright smile, getting veneers is by far the best, most affordable option.
 But unfortunately, veneers aren’t made to last forever.
-The average lifespan of dental veneers ranges between 10–15 years for most porcelain veneers and approximately 5 years for resin.
-And regardless of what kind of veneers you have, you’ll need to know what to do when your veneers break.
+The average lifespan for veneers ranges from 10–15 years for porcelain and about 5 years for resin.
+And regardless of what kind of veneers you have, you’ll need to know what to do for dental veneer repair.

-Prevention is always better than cure, so to avoid unnecessary veneer repair expenses, it’s best to know how to take good care of your veneers.
-A properly fitted porcelain veneer is usually about just as strong as your natural tooth, so it’s reassuring to know that proper veneer care will also keep your natural teeth healthier for longer.
-Some general guidelines to prevent damage to your veneers and tooth tissues include:
+Prevention is always the best option for avoiding unnecessary dental veneer repair expenses.
+It’s best to know how to take good care of your veneers.
+A properly fitted porcelain veneer is as strong as your natural tooth.
+It’s reassuring to know that proper veneer care will also keep your natural teeth healthier for longer.

 - Good oral hygiene: Brushing twice a day helps to prevent plaque buildup and tooth decay.
-This can help to prevent a tooth that’s fitted with a veneer from decaying to the point where it no longer has enough bonding surface for your veneer to stay in place.
-A tooth that’s too decayed to support a veneer will either need to be crowned or extracted, so spending an extra few minutes brushing your teeth every day is one of the best investments you can make for you overall dental health.
+This can help prevent a tooth that’s fitted with a veneer from decaying.
+If the tooth decays too much then it will no longer bond to the veneer.
+A tooth that’s too decayed to support a veneer will need crowning or extraction.
+So, spending an extra few minutes brushing your teeth every day is one of the best investments you can make.

-- Avoid extreme temperatures: Temperature fluctuations in your mouth can cause both your natural teeth and dental veneers to crack.
-To avoid getting a cracked tooth or veneer, you should avoid exposing your teeth to rapid temperature fluctuations.
-A good example might be if you drink a cup of very hot coffee with a glass of ice water on the side, taking sips from both as you go along.
+- Avoid extreme temperatures: Temperature changes in your mouth can cause cracks.
+To avoid cracks in teeth or veneers, you should avoid exposing your teeth to large temperature changes.
+A good example might be if you drink a cup of very hot coffee with a glass of ice water on the side.

-All of these things will help prevent your veneers and natural teeth from breaking.
-But if you would also like to avoid cosmetic concerns, like tooth and veneers staining, it’s also best to limit things like coffee, tea, red wine and smoking.
+These things will help prevent your veneers and natural teeth from breaking.
+But if you want to avoid other cosmetic concerns like staining, it’s best to limit things like coffee, tea, red wine, and smoking.

-Now that you know what you can do to prevent future problems with your veneers to the best of your abilities, it’s good to know how you can get it fixed.
+Now that you know what you can do to prevent future problems, it’s good to know how to fix the current problem.
 There are various ways a dental veneer can break, and so repairing your veneer won’t always be the same.
 Here’s how you can repair different problems with your dental veneers:

-- Dental veneer fell off: There are two main reasons why a dental veneer can fall off.
-The first reason is that the dental glue failed.
-This could be because your dentist didn’t bond the veneer properly, but often times these things just happen for unknown reasons.
-However, a veneer that came off because of bonding failure can usually be refitted without too much hassle.
-The second reason for why your veneer might come off is that your tooth might no longer have enough surface to support the veneer, in this case you should talk to your dentist about your options.
+- Dental veneer fell off: Your veneer may have fallen off because glue failed.
+This can happen because your dentist didn’t bond the veneer properly.
+But often times these things just happen for unknown reasons.
+Fortunately, a veneer that came off because of bonding failure can usually be refitted without too much hassle.
+Another reason your veneer may have come off is that a tooth may no longer have enough surface to support the veneer.
+In this case you should talk to your dentist about options.

-- Small veneer chip: If you veneer has a small chip, you can ask your dentist whether or not they’ll be able to help by filling it up.
-This won’t always be possible, but it can be worth asking.
+- Small veneer chip: If your veneer has a small chip, you can ask your dentist whether they’ll be able to help by filling it up.
+This won’t always be possible, but it’s worth asking.